Francesco Acerbi: Inter Milan

 On 1 September 2022, Acerbi moved on loan to Inter Milan.
 At Inter, he replaced outgoing Andrea Ranocchia and reunited with his former Lazio manager Simone Inzaghi.
 Initially regarded as rather a substitute, Acerbi once again became a regular starter as the season progressed.

 Acerbi was a starter in the 2023 UEFA Champions League final where he was praised for shutting down Manchester City's Erling Haaland from scoring, although Inter ultimately lost 1–0.

 On 7 July 2023, Inter exercised his buy option clause and signed Acerbi permanently.
 On 22 April 2024, he scored a header in a 2–1 win over his former club AC Milan, securing his first Serie A title with Inter in the 2023–24 season with five matches remaining.

 On 6 May 2025, Acerbi scored his first-ever UEFA Champions League goal, a 93rd-minute equalizer with his weak foot against Barcelona in the second leg of the semifinals, to level the aggregate score at 6–6 in an eventual victory in extra-time, securing qualification for their second final in three years.
 In doing so at the age of 37 years and 85 days, he became the second oldest goalscorer in a UCL semifinal, only behind Ryan Giggs in 2011 (37 years and 148 days).
+He departed the club following the conclusion of the 2025–26 season after winning the domestic double.